Superconvergent Gradient Recovery for Virtual Element Methods: Numerical Results

 As in \cite{CGPS2017, BM2015}, we consider the Poisson equation \eqref{equ:model} and \eqref{equ:bndcond} on the unit square with a sharp interior layer.
 The exact solution is

-The initial mesh is the transformed hexagonal mesh $\mathcal{T}_{h,5}$ as in Test Case 1, which is shown in Fig. \ref{fig:sharp_init}.
-It is a unstructured polygonal mesh.
-The interior sharp layer is totally unresolved by the initial which causes the main difficulty.
-Fig. \ref{fig:sharp_adaptive} is the mesh generated by the adaptive virtual element method prescribed in Section \ref{sec:avem}.
+The initial mesh is the transformed hexagonal mesh $\mathcal{T}_{h,5}$ as in Test Case 1, which is shown in Figure \ref{fig:sharp_init}.
+It is an unstructured polygonal mesh.
+The interior sharp layer is totally unresolved by the initial mesh which causes the major difficulty.
+Figure \ref{fig:sharp_adaptive} is the mesh generated by the adaptive virtual element method prescribed in Section \ref{sec:avem}.
 It is obvious that the mesh is refined to resolve the interior layer as expected.

-In Fig. \ref{fig:sharp_result}, we present the qualitative results.
+In Figure \ref{fig:sharp_result}, we present the qualitative results.
 As anticipated, the desired $\mathcal{O}(h)$ optimal convergence rate for the virtual element gradient and $\mathcal{O}(h^2)$ superconvergence rate for the recovered gradient can be numerically observed.
-Also, the effective index is numerically proved to be one, which validate the asymptotical exactness of the error estimator \eqref{equ:localind}.
+Also, the limit of the effective index is numerically proved to be one, which validates the asymptotic exactness of the error estimator \eqref{equ:localind}.